Not just for foliage, you can also grow indoor plants for their bright, colorful blooms! Here are the Best Flowering Houseplants you can try!

-If you want to grow a low-care plant, grow peace lily.
-Inside your home, it can live without water for days.
-Peace lily‘s beautiful white flowers flourish in low lighting conditions.
-It also removes the toxins from the air.
+If you want to rear a low-care flowering houseplant, grow a peace lily!
+Peace lily‘s beautiful white bracts and tiny flowers flourish in low lighting conditions.

 7. Lipstick Plant

-Impatiens are beautiful shade loving annuals but in optimum conditions, you can grow them year-round as a houseplant.
-Maintain room temperature above 50-55 F and place the pot in a spot that receives bright indirect sun all day long, it would be better if you can provide 1-2 hours of direct sunlight too.
+Impatiens are beautiful shade-loving annuals, but in optimum conditions, you can grow them year-round as a houseplant.
+Place the pot in a spot that receives bright indirect sun all day.

-Kalanchoe is a tropical succulent, plants of this genus grows best outdoors in warm climates.
-However, it can be grown indoors.
-This flowering succulent comes in a variety of colors and has low watering needs.
-You can keep it near a window where it can receive a few hours of sun in order to bloom.
+Kalanchoe is a tropical succulent, and it can be grown indoors.
+You can keep it near a window where it will receive a few good hours of sunlight to bloom.

-This beautiful flowering houseplant can adorn your house with showy purple foliage and white or pink flowers.
-Place it at a bright spot for abundant blooms and allow the soil to dry out between watering spells.
+This beautiful Purple Leaf Shamrock can adorn your house with showy purple foliage and white or pink flowers.
+Place it in a bright spot for abundant blooms.

 12. Cape Primrose